FruityWelsh/mycroft_skill_builder_website/README.md

 Example:
 <pre>
 User                  Mycroft                      Weather_service.com
 Hey mycroft
                       *Activates
                       *Beeps
 Whats the weather like?
                       Let me see
+                      *Checks settings for API
                       *Run weather_api_check_current
                                                    Returns JSON for weather
                       *Speak weather_json.value
                       *Wait for talking
                       Is there anything else you like?
                       *if ~yes proccess else exit
 </pre>

 Generate Code page: